RouterPranav/ping-pong-cheatsheet/README.md

         uint64 expiryDurationInSeconds
     ) public payable {
         currentRequestId++;

-        // creating the payload to be sent to the destination chain bytes memory payload = abi.encode(currentRequestId, str);
+        bytes memory payload = abi.encode(currentRequestId, str);
-        // creating the expiry timestamp

         uint64 expiryTimestamp = uint64(block.timestamp) +
             expiryDurationInSeconds;

-        // creating an array of destination contract addresses in bytes bytes[] memory addresses = new bytes[](1);
+        bytes[] memory addresses = new bytes[](1);
         addresses[0] = toBytes(destinationContractAddress);

-        // creating an array of payloads to be sent to respective destination contracts bytes[] memory payloads = new bytes[](1);
+        bytes[] memory payloads = new bytes[](1);
         payloads[0] = payload;

-        // sending a cross-chain request
         _pingDestination(
             expiryTimestamp,
             destGasPrice,